pearmini/genji/packages/genji-notebook/demo/docs/test1.md

 })();
 ```

-Test JavaScript code with dom markup: `js | dom`, it should both render a red div with "hello" and a interactive codeblock.
+Test JavaScript code with dom markup: `js | dom` or just `js`, it should both render a red div with "hello" and a interactive codeblock.

 ```js | dom
 (() => {